ben-franklin-magnified-on-hundred-dollar-bill-990x358

 The School of Business at Embry-Riddle Aeronautical University in Prescott, Arizona, offers a bachelor of science in forensic accounting and fraud examination.

-This 120-credit program meets the requirements of the American Institute of Certified Public Accountants, meaning graduates are eligible to sit for the CPA exam and earn CPA certification with 30 additional hours of educational requirements.
+This 120-credit program is designed to help students meet the federal requirements listed by the FBI, CIA, DEA, IRS, and other government agencies.
 Additionally, this program is a designated ACFE program, and the coursework covers the four major sections of the CFE exam.

 • Location: Prescott, AZ

-• Accreditation: Association of Collegiate Business Schools and Programs (ACBSP)
+• Accreditation: Southern Association of Colleges and Schools Commission on Colleges (SACSCOC); Association of Collegiate Business Schools and Programs (ACBSP)

 Hybrid & Online Certified Fraud Examiner Programs